akshaykoregaonkar/UnixTail/src/com/akshay/Readme.md

 **Key problems**

 - Need a fast way to read large files
-- Need a data structure that stores the last N lines of a file (probably just a string array) which should be recycled to store the last lines of the file
+- Need a data structure that reads through a file and only stores the last N lines (can just use string array)
 - Should handle multiple files

 ##### Test results: